Spot activity of LQ Hya from photometry between 1988 and 2011: Analysis of the data

 The period search was done within a $\pm5\%$ interval around the a priori period estimate $P_0$.
 The search was limited to this interval because of the risk for interference with spurious periods.
 In line with the previous results from \object{LQ~Hya} we chose the value of $P_0=1.6$ d.
 The upper limit for length of the individual analysed datasets was set at $\Delta T_{\rm max}=30.4$ d, which is 19 times the length of $P_0$.
+This dataset length was chosen so that, even during times of sparse data sampling, most datasets would have enough data for modelling.
+On the other hand it is not too long to let the light curve shape change too much during the individual subsets.
+The choice of setting $\Delta T_{\rm max}$ as a integer multiple of $P_0$ was a precaution against uneven phase sampling of the light curve.
 To get good time resolution for the evolution of the light curve parameters $[M,A,P,t_{\rm min,1},t_{\rm min,2}]$, the datasets overlap with each other so that a new dataset was selected after 1 d from the start of the last one.
 Only datasets containing $n\geq12$ observations were included in the analysis.
 The mean of the residuals of all the model fits is $\overline{\epsilon}=0.009$.